arcanesugar/Chess/README.md

 A c++ chess program that runs in the console

 ## UI
-A list of commands can be accessed with "h" or "help"\
+A list of commands can be accessed with "hlp" or "help"\
 If pieces are not displating properly, try switching to ASCII with ">>dsp"\
 Commands are case sensetive\
 When no command is entered, the last is repeated